State of Washington Classified Job Specification

 Definition

-Provide occupational therapy services under the direction of an occupational therapist to assigned patients with complex diagnoses such as spinal cord injury, closed head injury, acute psychotic episodes, and/or multiple trauma; assist occupational therapist with evaluations and treatment planning.
+Provide occupational therapy services under the direction of an occupational therapist to assigned patients with mental health and/or physical rehabilitation diagnoses; assist occupational therapist with evaluations and treatment planning.

 Distinguishing Characteristics

-Under general supervision, provide occupational therapy treatment to patients with complex problems in the areas of daily living, sensory motor, cognitive and psychosocial skills; instruct and evaluate students and volunteers.
+Under supervision of an occupational therapist, provide occupational therapy treatment to patients with complex problems in the areas of daily living, sensory motor, cognitive and psychosocial skills; instruct and evaluate students, interns, and volunteers.

 Typical Work

-Perform treatment for patients with complex problems and encourage patients' independence in activities of daily living.
+Performs treatment for patients with complex problems and encourages patients' independence in activities of daily living and instrumental activities of daily living;

-Fabricate and adapt complex orthotic assistive equipment as directed;
+Fabricates and adapts complex orthotic assistive equipment as directed;

-Provide required occupational therapy service in clinics and specialty units;
+Provides required occupational therapy service in clinics and hospitals;

-Orient and instruct new occupational therapy assistants, students, student helpers, and volunteers; assign work to volunteers;
+Orients and instructs new occupational therapy assistants, students, interns, and volunteers; assign work to volunteers;

 Legal Requirement(s)